jeyakumar-optisol/paypay-currency-conversion/README.md

 ## Groups

-Blix app is organized in a workspace consisting of several modules,
+Paypay app is organized in a workspace consisting of several modules,

 1. Navigation Component - responsible for the navigation of the application
 2. Environment - Should have a production and testing environment